traeki/sgrna_design/README.md

     ./build_sgrna_library.py --target_regions_file testdata/test_regions.tsv --input_fasta_genome_name testdata/doubletest.fna

-**Important note:** The fna identifier for each block of DNA (chromosome or, in the case of bacteria often the entire genome) must match the identifier in the gff file.
-Shockingly often, this is not the case, even when the gff and the fasta come from the same source.
-Try changing the identifier of your fasta file (the identifier is the text following the '>' character on the first line of each section) to match the identifier in your gff file before running these scripts.

 If you have a gff file and want to use all the genes, you can try using (possibly with some modification)

     extract_gff_to_genes.py

+**Important note:** The fna identifier for each block of DNA (chromosome or, in the case of bacteria often the entire genome) must match the identifier in the gff/region file.
+Shockingly often, this is not the case, even when the gff/region and the fasta come from the same source.
+Try changing the identifier of your fasta file (the identifier is the text following the '>' character on the first line of each section) to match the identifier in your gff/region file before running these scripts.

 ## IGNORE THE REST, REFERS TO CURRENTLY UNMAINTAINED SCRIPT